denizzsarierr/denizzsarierr/README.md

 ## Who am I ?

-Software Development student in Poland, focused on Machine Learning and Deep Learning engineering.
-I build machine learning systems from scratch to understand how models work internally and how they can be applied to real computational problems.
+Second-year IT student at WSB Merito University in Wrocław specializing in Machine Learning and Deep Learning.
+Focused on building strong machine learning fundamentals through hands-on implementation of core algorithms.
+Interested in applying machine learning to develop reliable, scalable, industry-ready solutions, with a growing focus on deep learning frameworks such as
+TensorFlow.

 ---